 Andrew reads messages on his LinkedIn page.
 It’s a good way of reaching him.
 But if it’s a general comment or question, it may be ignored.
 Use LinkedIn for business contacts and not for general chat.

-You are free to, but you won’t get a reply.
 While he doesn’t want to appear standoffish, if he spent his time answering just half of those requests, he would be overwhelmed.
 So I suggest you don’t ask.
 Sorry.
-But he does respond to Patreon’s questions.
+He does respond to Patreon’s questions.

 Andrew gets a lot of these.
 Because some people would like him to stay over for all the wrong reasons, the offer may be declined.
 (Once bitten, twice shy).
 And if you want to invite Andrew over to discuss your business hoping for some publicity – that’s also a bad idea.
 Far more effective is to send an invitation or proposal via LinkedIn.
 KEEP PROPOSALS BRIEF!

-Andrew gets a lot of these too.
+Andrew gets a lot of these.
 Long drawn-out proposals are the norm, and they are the wrong way to get Andrew’s attention.
 Here’s what to do: Use LinkedIn.
 And keep your proposal brief.
 He’s a very busy person and will expect you to respect that.
 Get to the point quickly in an opening summary.
 If he wants to take things further, then he’ll do that.
-Oh, and another thing . . keep it brief!
+Oh, and another thing . . keep things brief!